TheWover/donut/docs/2019-5-1-Introducing-Donut.md

 ## Moving Forward

-To move past these limitations, we need an technique that meets the following requirements:
+To move past these limitations, we need a technique that meets the following requirements:

 * Allows you to run .NET code from memory.
-* Can work with any Windows process, regardless of its architecture and current state.
+* Can work with any Windows process, regardless of its architecture and whether it has the CLR loaded.
 * Allows you to inject that code in either a remote (different) process or the local (current) process.
 * Allows you to determine in what way that injection occurs.
 * Works with multiple types of process injection.